COVID-19 Guidance and Answers to Common Questions: 2019-20 School Year

 Individuals who work for schools but who are not being compensated during the mandated school closure may be eligible for Unemployment Compensation or Pandemic Unemployment Assistance (PUA) through the federal Coronavirus Aid, Relief and Economic Security (CARES) Act.
 More information about these programs and other resources are available on the PA Department of Labor & Industry website.

-What is the new deadline for educators to complete their professional development requirements?
+What is the new deadline for educators to complete their professional development requirements (2019-20 academic year)?

 Educators have five years from the effective date of issuance of initial Instructional I certification to complete professional development requirements.
 Educators are expected to complete additional professional development every five years thereafter.
 Act 13 of 2020 gives educators another year to complete those requirements.
 The actual deadline will depend upon when the educator was certified and if the educator received any other extensions during that time.